eclipse-iceoryx/iceoryx2/doc/user-documentation/how-to-switch-vocabulary-types-for-iceoryx2-cxx.md

 #endif // MY_OPTIONAL_FOR_ICEORYX2
 ```

-For the `Optional` these aliases and constants are required:
+For the `Expected` these aliases and constants are required:

 ```cpp
 #ifndef MY_EXPECTED_FOR_ICEORYX2